Cefn Ila: Present

 As the house and estate fell into ruin, the surrounding lands and resultant naturally developed wood were bought at auction in 2007 by Coed Cadw.
 The site is located a few miles away from Wentwood Forest, which is the largest ancient woodland site in Wales.

-Since taking ownership, Coed Cadw have since planted an additional 36,000 broadleaf trees.
-The long term plan is to develop a mosaic of habitats, from grasslands through wild flower meadows to an arboretum, which will be a combination of the original Victorian planting, local heritage fruit trees, plus new broadleaf varieties.
+Since taking ownership, Coed Cadw has since planted an additional 36,000 broadleaf trees.
+The long term plan is to develop a mosaic of habitats, from grasslands through wildflower meadows to an arboretum, which will be a combination of the original Victorian planting, local heritage fruit trees, plus new broadleaf varieties.
 The wildlife within the parklands includes a maternity roost for bats, and habitats for a number of birds including Song Thrush and Marsh Tit.
 Today the site is a Cadw designated Historic Park and Garden, and a priority habitat under the United Kingdom Biodiversity Action Plan.

-Coed Cadw are working with the Usk Rural Life Museum, to record and communicate the history of the site to visitors.
+Coed Cadw is working with the Usk Rural Life Museum, to record and communicate the history of the site to visitors.
 In April 2014, the trust received a Heritage Lottery Fund grant of £297,700 to enable formal visitor groups and educational institutes to visit a fully restored walled garden and developed woodlands, together with associated visitor facilities.

 Cefn Ila is designated Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.